What You'll Learn

-The Thrive Center for Human Development and FULLER Studio presents Patience, a 5-video series that will change the way you think about patience.
-Drs.
-Benjamin Houltberg and Sarah Schnitker lead a table discussion with Rabbi Sherre Hirsh, Tasneem Noor, and Harlan Redmond to share their thoughts on the meaning of patience within different cultural contexts, faith traditions, and individuals.
+The Thrive Center for Human Development and FULLER Studio present Patience, a five-video series that will change the way you think about patience.
+Psychologists, Benjamin Houltberg and Sarah Schnitker lead a table discussion with Rabbi Sherre Hirsh, Tasneem Noor, and Harlan Redmond to share their thoughts on the meaning of patience within different cultural contexts, faith traditions, and individuals.

 How do different faith traditions think about the practice of patience?
 Our moderators join Rabbi Sherre Hirsch, Tasneem Noor, and Harlan Redmond to reflect on the role of patience within their own faith, the patience of God, and wisdom from the Quran.